qpoisson/roomscanner/README.md

 Other Notes:

-Many problems with properly obtaining raw YUV image data simultaneously with depth data.
+Many problems with properly obtaining raw YUV image data simultaneously with depth/pose/mocap data.
 Skeleton left commented out for future API updates.

 Fixed overheating problem, and some memory leaks.

-Conventional Android local file saving unsuccessful - need to find workaround for Tango.
+Problems with conventional functions for saving files to local Android memory - need to find a workaround for Tango.

 Sample depth scan of a staircase:
 ![alt tag](https://raw.githubusercontent.com/andyzeng/roomscanner/master/Preview/Screenshot_2015-06-19-19-43-54.png)